cksoftwaretech/wangfuk/EVIDENCE.md

 **🚨 Significance:**

-In the Grandway Garden (富嘉花園) renovation, **W&K Architects** was exposed for drafting a contract that explicitly **allowed lead in water pipes**, just as the city was reeling from the Lead-in-Water Scandal.
+In the Grandway Garden (富嘉花園) renovation, **W&K Architects (黃鄺建築師)**, a key player in the [**"Wellman" Nexus**](#-e-cartel-wk-2020-02-12-01-the-wellman-nexus-the-sports-club-that-runs-the-bid-rigging-cartel), was exposed for drafting a contract that explicitly **allowed lead in water pipes**, just as the city was reeling from the Lead-in-Water Scandal.

 **1. The "Clerical Error" Excuse:**
 *   **The Clause:** The contract drafted by W&K stated: *"Solder sticks must be a compound of **lead** and tin."*.